gargvishesh/druid/imply-sql-async/README.md

   In this case, you must manually clean up the queries left in invalid states.
 - Even when the broker shuts down gracefully, it currently doesn't wait for running queries in it to complete before it completely shuts down.
 Instead, it simply marks them `FAILED`.
 This can fail your queries during rolling updates.
-- When the broker has intermittent connection issues to ZooKeeper, the coordinator can treat the broker as unstable and mark all queries running in that broker as `UNDETERMINED`, indicating that the query state is undeterminable since the broker state is unstable.
-Currently, there is a race between when the coordinator marks queries `UNDETERMINED` and when the broker updates query states.
-As a result, you may see the query state changing from `UNDETERMINED` to either `COMPLETE` or `FAILED`, or vice versa when both the coordinator and broker try to update query states, even though `UNDETERMINED`, `COMPLETE`, and `FAILED` states are final states.